-This is the second of four Journal of Joys that tell the story of the Worship Flag Project 2016.
+This is the second of four Journal of Joy that tell the story of the Prophetic Worship Flag Project 2016.

 As we were walking to the vehicles to unload, she urgently said, “Get the flags, the light is perfect!”
 I did not begin to understand the concept of “perfect light” to a trained photographer.
 We were blessed with about 15 minutes of “perfect light – daylight” to shoot photos.
 The Holy Spirit clearly had gone before us, prepared the place, prepared the background of natural green forest and a natural pond of water in addition to preparing the perfect light.
 Even the grass had been recently mowed which helped with the movement of the flags.
 Not exactly like a dance floor but very close.